uchicago-library/lucy/README.md

 ### Using Safari as a quick tool to explore XML data
 If you haven't worked much with XML data you will probably want to start building a suite of tools that are appropriate for different tasks, like [Oxygen](https://oxygenxml.com) for making edits, or [xmllint](http://xmlsoft.org/xmllint.html) for validating and manipulating XML on the command line.

 A fast way to start exploring XML data is to use a web browser that can format it with expandable and collapsable sections.
 On my mac I can open [http://ochre.lib.uchicago.edu/ochre?uuid=0ad43a89-09d6-4292-88cb-b6fd6dfe41e5](http://ochre.lib.uchicago.edu/ochre?uuid=0ad43a89-09d6-4292-88cb-b6fd6dfe41e5) in Safari to do this.
 Control-click anywhere in the page and select "Show Page Source".
-The web inspector will appear- be sure you're on the Sources tab, and click the root element (Response, in this case.)
+The web inspector will appear- be sure you're on the Sources tab, and click the root element&mdash;Response, in this case.
 Select the DOM Tree option to get an easy to navigate view of this XML document.
 Click the `<xq:result>` element to open that part of the DOM tree, and then click `<ochre>`, `<text>`, and finally `<discourseHierarchy>`.
 There we can see a `<section>` for each sentence in Basic Sentences.
 Clicking the first `<section>` element reveals `<transcription>` and `<translation>` elements.
 If you open up `<translation>` you can see a `<content>` element that includes the text "Hi there, brother!"
 This is the first sentence of this part of lesson one.

 ### A terminal script for OCHRE data
-This short command line script will display the dialog for lesson one's basic sentences.
+Now we'll write a short command line script to display the dialog for lesson one's basic sentences.
 First, we'll need to figure out an [XPath](https://www.w3.org/TR/1999/REC-xpath-19991116/) that can get us to this part of the document.
 Looking at the hierarchy in Safari, I can see that we followed this trail of elements like this to get to our list of sections:

 ```html
 <ino:response>